decompals/slinky/README.md

   - Support for both listing a library and letting the linker grab any used file or to specify which speicific files should be linked by the linker.
 - Support splat's "vram classes" for better memory layout management.
+- Support emitting custom symbols and requiring some symbols to be defined on during linking.
+- Support for defining a shiftable `_gp` for small data support.
+- Support for defining the entrypoint of the executable.
+- Support for defining asserts to ensure the sanity of the build.

 ### Planned features